IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/from-orders.md

 [Portfolio.from_orders](/api/portfolio/base/#vectorbtpro.portfolio.base.Portfolio.from_orders)
 is the most basic method out of three: it doesn't take any UDFs, and allows us to provide every bit of information on orders as separate, broadcastable arrays.
-Literally **each** element across all the passed arrays will be converted into an instance of [Order](/api/portfolio/enums/#vectorbtpro.portfolio.enums.Order) and processed as usual.
-Since the number of orders is limited by the number of elements in the passed arrays, we can issue only one order per timestamp and asset.
+Literally __each__ element across all the passed arrays will be converted into an instance of [Order](/api/portfolio/enums/#vectorbtpro.portfolio.enums.Order) and processed as usual.
+Since the number of orders is limited by the number of elements in the passed arrays, we can issue __and execute__ only one order per timestamp and asset.

 For example, passing `[0.1, -0.1, np.nan]` as the order size array and `[11, 10, 12]` as the order price
 array will generate three orders at three subsequent timestamps: